aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 ## Build an ACK service controller

-Now that we have the basic code generation step done we will create the respective ACK service controller and its supportive artifacts.
+Now that we have the basic code generation step done we will create the respective ACK service controller and its supporting artifacts.

 So first you have to select a service that you want to build and test.
 You do that by setting the `SERVICE` environment variable.
 Let's say we want